Shaddai

 11. Offering a Closing Prayer

-We close our Tu B'Shevat Seder by asking God to help us to grow and be productive in the coming days.
+We begin to conclude our Tu B'Shevat Seder by asking God to help us to grow and be productive in the coming days.
 We ask for the fruit of the Holy Spirit (פְּרִי הָרוּחַ) to be manifest in our lives, and we especially appeal to the LORD to equip us to be co-laborers with Him in the great vineyard of the world...
+The following prayer may also be recited:

 12. Reciting the Closing Blessing